Wednesday, 30 April 2025

 Warning sign number one was full on

-Distracted again, then thudding onto the telly.
+Distracted when thudding onto the living room floor.

 Confidence lost with remote still in your shaky hand